ValerianRey/fed_iot_guard/README.md

   ```bash
   python src/main.py decentralized autoencoder --test --fedavg --collaborative --verbose-depth=6
   ```
+  These scripts take hours to run.
+You might want to change the number of federation rounds and re-runs in the code.

 Note that if you're using PyCharm, you will directly have access to all the configurations that I used for my experiments.
 These configurations are saved in the `.idea/runConfigurations/` folder, in .xml files.
 If you do not use PyCharm, you can inspect these files and look at the `PARAMETERS` value to get all of the parameters of the configurations that I used.